Frequently Asked Questions

 Can I have a pet?

-For the health and safety of all residents, we only allow aquatic animals (e.g., fish, frogs, turtles) that can be safely and humanely contained in a tank/bowl of five gallons or less in the residence hall.
-Any other pets or aquatic animals requiring a tank/bowl larger than five gallons are strictly prohibited.
+For the health and safety of all residents, we only allow fish that can be safely and humanely contained in a tank/bowl of five gallons or less in the residence hall.
+Any other pets are strictly prohibited.
+The only exceptions to this are service animals and assistance animals that are registered through the AccessAbility Services office.